alexanderreichard/Andromeda/README.md

 **Progress:**
 - The tokenizer and "retokenizer" both function.
 - The command "learn: _____ is _____" writes new words into the dictionary for the retokenizer to use
+- Start of system for keeping track of individuals, conversation topics, and types of statements (question, statement, task query).